 As our country wades through the political, and potentially judicial, processes of approving and enacting these changes, we should continue to educate ourselves about net neutrality and what these changes will mean for our schools.
 Leaders in our schools and in our communities should prepare to make informed decisions in the best interests of students.
 Teachers should continue the hard and important work of educating our nation’s children using all available resources.
 At the Loyola School of Education, we should continue advocating for social justice and digital equity for all students, especially students who attend schools with inadequate resources.

 Where can we learn more?

-In addition to the the National Education Technology Plan, there are many recent press releases, blogs, and articles about the FCC’s change to the net neutrality policy, particularly in the realm of education.
+In addition to the National Education Technology Plan, there are many recent press releases, blogs, and articles about the FCC’s change to the net neutrality policy, particularly in the realm of education.
 Just a few are listed below.
-It’s s not a comprehensive list, but offers a variety of perspectives and information on the topic of net neutrality and educational technology
+It’s not a comprehensive list, but offers a variety of perspectives and information on the topic of net neutrality and educational technology